hcs42/timestat/README.markdown

 Action files do not have to be sorted.

+Currently if an activity is started in an action file, it has to be finished in that file.
+This is planned to be changed in the future.

 ### Comments

 Beside the descriptions of actions, an action file may contain empty lines and comment.
 Comment are marked with a hash mark.
 A comment is either a whole line, or it is after the description of an action.
-(In the latter case, only hash marks preceeded by a space character are considered comments.)
+(In the latter case, only hash marks preceded by a space character are considered comments.)

 So for example the following is a valid action file: